 Let’s just be frank: I write a ridiculous amount of content.

-When you take into account this website, my day job, my side blogs, and my freelance content marketing clients, it’s usually something like 3-5 blog posts per week.
+When you take into account this website, my old day job, my side blogs, and my freelance content marketing clients, I usually write 3-5 blog posts per week.
 And we’re not talking baby posts or regurgitated crap, we’re talking awesome unicorn content. 🦄

-And that’s just blogging – it doesn’t include things like content editing, email and social media copy for this blog, or creating course and marketing content for Build Your Own VA.
+And that’s just creating content – it doesn’t include things like editing, writing promo copy for email and social media, or creating course and marketing content for Build Your Own VA.

 It’s a lot – but surprisingly, not too much.

-You might think this is wildly unsustainable and I’m heading for a huge creative crash (and who knows…I may be), but I’ve also been creating content more or less at this speed for almost 6 years now.
+You might think this is wildly unsustainable and I’m heading for a huge creative crash (and who knows…I may be), but I’ve also been creating content more or less at this speed for 8 years now.

 That means two important things for you: